jcmkk3/opossom/experiment_02/README.md

 - If you want it to be parameterized, then create a function.
 It should be just a normal function that returns a `tbl` or `col` derived object

 Plays well with modern python style (i.e. black)
-TODO: opossom vs method chaining style
+TODO: opossum vs method chaining style
 TODO: how it is easier to reformat from a single line to multiple
 TODO: how it is possble to force multiline for ease of reading